-He doesn’t fear not what could come out of the investigations which the exchange are now conducting.
+He fears not what comes out of the surveys that the exchange is now complete.

 - Have you planned this with someone you know?

-He is experienced in trading shares and other securities, and now works full time as a trader.
-He is active daily on the stock exchange and is a known person in the small day trader community in Norway.
+He is an experienced trading of shares and other securities, and now works full time as a trader.
+He follows a day on the stock exchange and is a known figure in the small daytradermiljøet in Norway.

-- I sincerely hope I do not know this *other person* "says Larsen, referring to the other Nordnet-customer who" interfered ".
+I hope I do not feel competent to speak, "says Larsen, referring to the other Nordnet-customer who" interfered ".

 - It's sad to see such a solid stock that WWI attracts so few players, "said Larsen.

 Oslo Stock Exchange announces that they might send the case to the